 - Temecula Valley

-Due to the large assortment of microclimates, there is an abundance of San Diego winery tours available.
+Due to the large assortment of microclimates, there is an abundance of tours to San Diego wineries available.

 Italian varietals that do exceptionally well in this region include Barbera, Montepulciano, and Sangiovese.
 While the French varietals of Roussanne, Chardonnay, Sauvignon Blanc, Marsanne, Petite Sirah, and Syrah flourish here.